sumerc/pycalltrak/README.md

 It is a bit different than normal callgraph outputs.
 PyCalltrak will output every function call with different arguments.
 This means if a function is called multiple times with different arguments, then all of those calls will be visible in the callgraph as distinct nodes.

 This project is a *toy project* and used specifically while developing/trying out/playing with different algorithms on various subjects.
 I used calltrak summary and visualizer(it still outputs ASCII, a GUI backend can be easily written) to find repetitive calls happening throughout the execution flow.
-It might help on various situations like these where you would have a complex algorithm(possibly recursive) that is called multiple times and pycalltrak might shine in those kind of situations since you can visualize or get summary on  what has happened in runtime.
+It might help on various situations like these where you would have a complex algorithm(possibly recursive) that is called multiple times. pycalltrak might shine in those kind of situations since you can visualize/get summary on what has happened in runtime.

 An example is worth thousand words.

 Following is a Travelling Salesman Problem Solver using Top-Down Dynamic Programming algorithm:
 ```python